Guille-pl/Guille-pl/README.md

 Hi, my name is Guillermo, I´m from Spain and I am a Junior web developer.
 - 👋 Currently working in Essenzial Solutions as a fullstack developer width Wordpress.
-- 👀 I am studying computer engineering degree.
+- 👀 I am studying computer engineering degree while working as a part time developer.
 - 📫 You can contact me through my personal email: guillemopul@gmail.com

 <!---